marcduiker/azure-functions-university/lessons/cosmosdb.md

 The first function to add is the one that will read the messages from the queue.

-2.4 In VS Code click on the `Add function` button or use cmd+shift+p in OSx to open the Command Palette and select the Create function option.
+2.4 In VS Code click on the `Add function` button or use (cmd + shift + p) in OSx to open the Command Palette and select the Create function option.

 ![VS Code - create function](../img/lessons/cosmos/create-function-option.png)